 Dogs who are not eating, usually do so because of environmental or behavioral reasons which are typically caused by stressors, or more seriously, an underlying medical condition that could require urgent care and even surgery.
-We will discuss some of the more common examples of each, and provide information on how your doggies issues can best be resolve.
+We will discuss some of the more common examples of each, and provide information on how your doggy's issues can best be resolved.

 Behavioral & Environmental